slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *'Choose the hard way.
 Life is easy, and a soft life makes for soft people.
 Take a cold shower, join a boxing gym, use the stairs instead of the escalator, go out in nature alone for a week.'*

 <!--
+#CONFORT AND RISK, ON CHANGE

+Divergence
+“Mimicking the herd, invites regression to the mean.” -> if you act average, you're going to be average, If you want to move away from average, you must diverge.
+And if you want to outperform, you must be different and correct. -- munger

+It is very popular to be over positive or over negative about it in the media (those people are usually wrong).
+So keep that in mind when reading those kind of opinions.
+Billions of dollars are already invested in the infrastructure so far - This will not disappear over night.
+It might already be "too big to fail" - If needed, It can pivot multiple times and still keep a high value.
+As times change rapidly - Not taking risks is too risky!
+So if you only slightly believe this can be a major financial instrument, you should start to understand and invest, according to the risk you are willing to take of course.

+> *'When the love-of-life line crosses the fear-of-death line, all hell breaks loose.' -- Johannes Rand*

+Being uncomfortable is “play” for me. make meetings over playing something
+Charlie replaced “let’s grab coffee” with hikes and catch meetings in the park.

+“Have a spirit of adventure, the desire to learn something new, be an explorer and never get too comfortable.”
+We are always the average of the five people we surround ourselves with.
+This isn’t a success strategy.
+This is a WELL-BEING strategy.
+Your success means nothing in life.
+It’s forgotten in one generation, two at best.
+But your emotional health lives for hundreds of generations after in the lives of everyone you touch and their descendants.

+mudar so se for para melhor, mudança de manutencao não é suficiente para vencer a inercia.

+You keep doing what you’re good at to avoid facing the real problems in your life.

+What are we afraid of?
+We’re afraid of growth.
+We’re terrified of exposure.
+Remember, nothing scares the crap out of us more than advancing, because to advance is to move from the known to the unknown.

+choose courage over confort

+growth: get unconfortable

+confort in disconfort

+Stability without Stagnation

+FIVE PSYCHOLOGICAL ROADBLOCKS TO EXPLORING OUTSIDE OUR COMFORT ZONES Authenticity, Likeability, Competence, resentment, morality

+Humans once opposed coffee and refrigeration: why we often hate new stuff: This was all said very, very well by Machiavelli hundreds of years ago in chapter 6 of _The Prince_.
+And it ought to be remembered that there is nothing more difficult to take in hand, more perilous to conduct, or more uncertain in its success, than to take the lead in the introduction of a new order of things.
+Because the innovator has for enemies all those who have done well under the old conditions, and lukewarm defenders in those who may do well under the new.
+This coolness arises partly from fear of the opponents, who have the laws on their side, and partly from the incredulity of men, who do not readily believe in new things until they have had a long experience of them.
+Thus it happens that whenever those who are hostile have the opportunity to attack they do it like partisans, whilst the others defend lukewarmly, in such wise that the prince is endangered along with them.

+The risk of not changing is almost always greater than the risk of changing.
+Leap while you’re at the top of the curve, and the next curve builds on the momentum.

+“If we’re growing, we’re always going to be out of our comfort zone.” – John Maxwell

+when you control for one set of risks, another simply arises in its place.In treating everything like a major risk, we prevent kids from learning how to judge the truly dangerous, from the simply unfamiliar.

+> *'He or she who is willing to be the most uncomfortable is not only the bravest but rises the fastest.' -- Brené Brown*

+> *'If you always do what you’ve always done, you’ll always get what you’ve always got.' -- Henry Ford*

+“Your pain,” writes Kahil Gibran in The Prophet, “is the breaking of the shell that encloses your understanding.

+risk prone is better than risk averse but dont allo wto be out of teh game

+The Discomfort zone is NOT about experiencing pain.
+Happiness and well-being are also outside of the comfort zone.
+You have to travel into your discomfort to find the silver linings hidden.
+The mystery.
+Happiness is outside of my comfort zone.
+Every day.

 1. The Goal of Life is Not Comfort it’s Contribution Society has tried to convince us that the ultimate goal of our lives is to increase our comfort.
 But the problem with this philosophy is that no great work ever came from comfort.